Year 1 – Lifestyle Consultant and Therapist

 This advanced course is designed to provide students with all the skills required to work in Ayurveda, an exciting, eternally relevant system of natural medicine.
 We train candidates in the art of Ayurveda, which involves diet, lifestyle, herbs, therapies and detoxing.
 We help our candidates to achieve the best results possible on the market and to realise their potential through natural healing.

 NEXT START –

-DUE TO THE EFFECTS OF COVID-19 DIPLOMA COURSE HAS BEEN POSTPONED TO AN UNFORESEEN FUTURE
+DUE TO THE EFFECTS OF COVID-19 DIPLOMA COURSE HAS BEEN POSTPONED UNTIL FURTHER NOTICE

 Each completed academic year rewards each student with a qualification, starting with Lifestyle Consultant and Therapist in the first year.
 After two years of study, we award an additional Nutritionist and Herbalist qualification.
 Three years of continuous work will qualify a student as a full Ayurvedic practitioner, which corresponds with a university degree level qualification in Ayurvedic Medicine.

 What’s special about the course?